-MassDOT instituted the Complete Streets funding program in 2016 to encourage the development of "safe and accessible options for all travel modes... [and] for people of all ages and abilities."
-Salisbury completed a Complete Street Prioritization Plan in 2016 and has since had three local projects approved for funding (see Table 5.3).
+MassDOT instituted the Complete Streets funding program in 2016 to encourage the development of "safe and accessible options for all travel modes... [and] for people of all ages and abilities."12 Salisbury completed a Complete Street Prioritization Plan in 2016 and has since had three local projects approved for funding (see Table 5.3).
 The Town announced plans to repair some of the poorest-condition roads as part of its 2022 Street Paving Program, including Pike Street, Collins Street, and Blacksnake Road, all near the New Hampshire border, as well as Ferry Road and some nearby smaller streets.13

 MassDOT has two major upcoming projects planned to improve state roads in Salisbury.
-First, a "resurfacing and sidewalk reconstruction on Route 1A starting at the Route 1 intersection going east then north to the New Hampshire state line."
-Town Staff report that this project may have unintended consequences around Salisbury Beach as many residents have become accustomed to using part of the state right-of-way for parking.
-The second project is a widening of Lafayette Road between Salisbury Center and the New Hampshire border that also includes installing new sidewalks and improving several major intersections.
+First, a "resurfacing and sidewalk reconstruction on Route 1A [North End Boulevard] starting at the Route 1 intersection going east then north to the New Hampshire state line."14 Town Staff report that this project may have unintended consequences around Salisbury Beach as many residents have become accustomed to using part of the state right-of-way for parking.
+The second project is a reconstruction of Lafayette Road between Salisbury Center and the New Hampshire border that also includes installing new sidewalks and replacing two major intersections with roundabouts.